 Open a Secured Credit Card

 Unlike a standard card, a secured card requires a deposit (e.g., $500).
 This deposit acts as your credit limit.
-Because there is no risk to the lender, approval is guaranteed.
-Use it for small purchases and pay it off in full every month.
+The deposit reduces the provider’s risk, but approval is still subject to identity, eligibility, and issuer requirements.
+Use the card carefully and pay the statement balance on time.

 Report Rent Payments